Introduction to MySQL Client

 mysql -u educba -p

-where you will be further prompted for entering your password.
+You will be prompted to enter your password.

-In case, you want to access the MySQL database server that is located remotely on some different machine in the network then you will need to specify some additional parameters in the above query as follows –
+In case you want to access the MySQL database server that is located remotely on some different machine in the network, then you will need to specify some additional parameters in the above query as follows –

 mysql -h educbadbhost.edu_database.com -u educba -p